Enable sensitivity labels in Power BI

-In order for sensitivity labels from Microsoft Purview Information Protection to be used in Power BI, they must be enabled on the tenant.
-This article shows Power BI admins how to do this.
-For an overview about sensitivity labels in Power BI, see Sensitivity labels in Power BI.
-For information about applying sensitivity labels in Power BI, see Applying sensitivity labels
+In order for sensitivity labels from Microsoft Purview Information Protection to be used in Fabric, they must be enabled on the tenant.
+This article shows Fabric admins how to do this.
+For an overview about sensitivity labels in Fabric, see Sensitivity labels in Fabric.
+For information about applying sensitivity labels in Fabric, see Apply sensitivity labels to Fabric items

 When sensitivity labels are enabled:

-- Specified users and security groups in the organization can classify and apply sensitivity labels to their Power BI content.
-In the Power BI service, this means their reports, dashboards, datasets, and dataflows.
+• Specified users and security groups in the organization can apply sensitivity labels to their Fabric content.
+In the Fabric service, this means any Fabric item.
 In Power BI Desktop, it means their .pbix files.

-- In the service, all members of the organization will be able to see those labels.
-In Desktop, only members of the organization who have the labels published to them will be able to see the labels.
+• In the service, all members of the organization can see those labels.
+In Desktop, only members of the organization who have the labels published to them can see the labels.

 Enabling sensitivity labels requires an Azure Information Protection license.
 See Licensing and requirements for detail.